farhanaliarshad/PostmanReports/README.md

 # 📊 PostmanReports

-A structured approach to API testing using **Postman** and **Newman**, with automated test execution and report generation.
+A clean, automated approach to API testing using Postman for test design and Newman for command-line execution and reporting.

-> 🚀 This repository showcases how to run API tests from Postman and generate professional reports for validation and documentation purposes.
+> 🚀 This repository demonstrates best practices for managing API tests and generating professional, shareable reports.
+Ideal for both local testing and CI/CD integration.

 ---

 ## 🧰 Tech Stack

-- **Postman** – for designing and running API tests
-- **Newman** – CLI tool to run Postman collections
-- **HTML Extra Reporter** – for detailed, styled reports
-- **JSON & CLI Reports** – for CI logging and integrations
+**Postman** – API platform used to design and organize test cases and environments **Newman**– Command-line tool for running Postman collections in automation workflows **HTML Extra Reporter** – For generating rich, styled test reports **JSON/CLI Reporters** – For logging, debugging, and CI/CD consumption

 ---

 ## 📋 Features

-- ✅ Postman collections and environments organized in folders
+-  Postman collections and environments organized in folders
-- ✅ Newman CLI test runs
+-  Newman CLI test runs
-- ✅ Custom HTML reports using `newman-reporter-htmlextra`
+-  Custom HTML reports using `newman-reporter-htmlextra`
-- ✅ Environment-specific runs (QA, Dev, Prod)
+-  Environment-specific runs (QA, Dev, Prod)
-- ✅ Easy integration into CI pipelines (e.g., GitHub Actions, Jenkins)
+-  Easy integration into CI pipelines (GitHub Actions, Jenkins)